 My research interest is in the interplay of Cognitive Science and AI.
-I want to use computational models to understand how we make sense of the physical world, other people, and ourselves.
-As a secondary goal, I hope to use this understanding to inspire more human-compatible Artificial Intelligence.
+I want to use machine learning models to understand core cognition.
+As a secondary goal, I hope to use this understanding to inspire more human-like Artificial Intelligence systems.

-Outside of science, I am interested in analytic philosophy, especially in metaphysics and the philosophy of mind.
-I am a photographer, Argentine Tango dancer, botanist, flutist, and traveler.
+Outside of science, I am interested in the philosophy of mind and language.
+I am an Argentine Tango dancer, photographer, botanist, and flutist.

 I am always happy to connect with like-minded people.
 You can reach out to me at email@example.com.

 Research Keywords: core cognition, concept learning, intuitive theory, representation learning, deep learning, probabilistic modeling